tosh-coding/AsyncFiberWorks/Readme.md

     fiber.Enqueue(() => counter += 1);
     fiber.Enqueue(() => counter += 2);

+    // Wait for queued actions to complete.
-    // Switch the context to a user thread. await fiber.SwitchTo();
+    // Then switch the context to the fiber on a user thread. await fiber.SwitchTo();

     // It calls a blocking function, but it doesn't affect .NET ThreadPool because it's on a user thread. var result = SomeBlockingFunction();

-    // Switch the context to a .NET ThreadPool worker thread.
-And use the result. await Task.Yield();
+    // Switch the context to a .NET ThreadPool worker thread. await DefaultThreadPool.Instance.SwitchTo();

     Console.WriteLine($"result={result}");

     userThreadPool.Dispose();